How would you deal with a team that resist the Agile methodology?

-When the team own the new style of working and understand why they have co-created this new approach, they actively want to see it succeed.
+When the team owns the new working style and understands why they have co-created this new approach, they actively want to see it succeed.
 They actively want to contribute and do a great job because it’s designed by them, for them.

 That would be my recommendation for dealing with a team who resist Agile frameworks and styles of working.